-Just about any creative material that someone else has made can be protected by copyright law.
-These include materials like:
+Nearly all creative material that someone else has developed/made/produced can be protected by copyright law.
+Materials include, but are not limited to:

 You will receive a notice from the University that details what “unauthorized use of copyrighted material” has been alleged.
 This notice will include details such as the name of the file, when the file was discovered as being illegally shared, and the file size.

 The University will disable your network connection pending an investigation into the allegations, but this does not mean you are being accused of committing a crime.
 The notice is designed to inform you of potentially illegal activity detected from your network location, details what needs to be done on your part to make sure the activity does not continue, and how to restore your network connection.

 Uploading and downloading of digital material is NOT covered under “Fair Use.”
 Fair Use regulates the use of copyrighted materials in academic activities and is very specific about how material can be used and what amount of use is appropriate.
 Sharing and downloading materials for your own personal use does not count.

 This type of sharing is also illegal.
 When you buy materials, you are paying for the right to USE the material, but you do not OWN the copyright.
 When you share copyrighted materials online—regardless of whether or not you paid for them—you are still violating copyright law.

 Besides disciplinary action imposed on you from the University, the individuals who initiated the violation notice against you can prosecute to the full extent of the law.
 Below is a summary of the Civil and Criminal Penalties for Violation of Federal Copyright Laws: